IW276/IW276WS20-P6/README.md

 ## Running

-Before running the scirpts directly on the nano (without docker) you need to successfully accomplished the [nano prerequisites](#nano-execution-prerequisites).
+Before running the scirpts directly on the nano (without docker) you need to successfully accomplishe the [nano prerequisites](#nano-execution-prerequisites).

 To run the demo, pass path to the pre-trained checkpoint and camera id (or path to video file):
 ```